opensearch-project/documentation-website/_dashboards/discover/defining-analyzing-searches.md

 ## Setting alerts

-Set alerts to notify you when your data exceeds your specified thresholds.
-Go to [Alerting dashboards and visualizations]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/) to learn about creating and managing alerts.
+Configure alerts to receive notifications when your data exceeds the specified thresholds.
+For detailed information about setting up and managing alerts, see [Alerting dashboards and visualizations]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/).